joelburget/easytest/README.md

   r === nums
 ```

-See the <http://hackage.haskell.org/package/hedgehog hedgehog docs> for more on writing good property tests.
+See the [hedgehog docs](http://hackage.haskell.org/package/hedgehog) for more on writing good property tests.

 ### Bracketed tests

-EasyTest also supports /bracketed/ tests requiring setup and teardown.
+EasyTest also supports _bracketed_ tests requiring setup and teardown.

 For example, we could open a temporary file: